vernak2539/astro-rehype-relative-markdown-links/README.md

 - I'm currently using this in [my blog](https://github.com/vernak2539/words-byvernacchia).
 Use it as an example if it's easier!
 - This rehype plugin was called `rehype-astro-relative-markdown-links` in the past.
 I've changed this due to rehype's naming guidelines.

+### Versions from `v0.9.0` will...

+In PR [#3](https://github.com/vernak2539/astro-rehype-relative-markdown-links/pull/3) (based on issue [#2](https://github.com/vernak2539/astro-rehype-relative-markdown-links/pull/3)), special case handling of index files was added where the `/index` would be stripped from the URL.
+For example, `src/content/collection/dir/index.md` would be transformed into `/collection/dir`.

+TL;DR, this functionality shouldn't have been included and was removed in PR [#17](https://github.com/vernak2539/astro-rehype-relative-markdown-links/pull/17).

+To mimic this functionality, the [`slug` frontmatter option](https://docs.astro.build/en/guides/content-collections/#defining-custom-slugs) provided by Astro can be used, defining an empty string ("").